Swapping

 There is some safety considerations around the receiver program's logic that should be taken into account.
 In CCM swaps to Solana the receiver program is called on the receiver's chain with the expected cf_receive_* interface.
 As described, the funds will be transferred in one instruction and the CPI call will be done in the following one.

 Those receiver functions could be called by a malicious actor and therefore it's safety needs to be considered.
-For some aplications that don't hold any funds and atomically move them upon receival, such as DEX Aggregators, there is no real necessity to check that the caller is Chainflip or that the funds have been transferred correctly to the receiver as the call will revert otherwise.
+For some applications that don't hold any funds and atomically move them upon receival, such as DEX Aggregators, there is no real necessity to check that the caller is Chainflip or that the funds have been transferred correctly to the receiver as the call will revert otherwise.
 However, some applications might want to check that it's not a malicious attacker that is calling the cf_receive_* function.
 If so, there are two main ways to mitigate this.
 Either (or both) can be used:

 1. The receiver can check that the call comes from Chainflip using instruction introspection.
 An example can be found in the CF Tester's check_chainflip_cpi function here (opens in a new tab).

-2. Do like DEX aggregators and ensure that the CPI call will revert if no funds are being transerred.
+2. Do like DEX aggregators and ensure that the CPI call will revert if no funds are being transferred.
 For instance, that can be done by having a program that doesn't hold any funds and atomically checks, fetches or moves them upon receiving a CPI call.
 That will inherently make sure that the caller has sent them as otherwise it will revert.

 Compute budget estimation